vaadewoyin/verbum-mini/README.md

-# verbum-mini
+# Verbum Mini 🕊️
-Verbum Mini - A mini-GPT transformer language model trained from scratch on biblical text for text generation
+A mini-GPT transformer trained from scratch on the Bible.

+## Overview
+Verbum mini is a small scale gpt transformer built to solidify my knowlege on the inner workings of a transformer.
+It’s part of the Verbum LM Project.

+## Goals
+- Understand transformer internals
+- Train from scratch on a small text corpus
+- Generate coherent verse-like text